 In other words, you got sick or injured while serving in the military, you had an illness or injury prior to you joining the military and serving made it worse, or you have a disability related to your active-duty service that did not appear until after you ended your service.
 Whichever the case, it could take evidence from a doctor or medical expert to establish the link between the disability and a veteran’s military service.

 For many veterans, their VA claim is an important way to receive compensation for their illnesses and injuries.
-If you are counting on these benefits to help you address your ailment, it is in your best interest not to do so alone.
+These benefits can be integral in helping you live with PTSD or other service-connected disability, so it is in your best interest to have dedicated help to fight for your benefits.